 The American fighter-bombers flying missions against North Vietnam took off from aircraft carriers in the South China Sea and from airfields in South Vietnam.
-The Danang Airbase served as the major land-based launching site for northbound planes.
+The Danang Airbase served as the major land-based launching site for northbound planes involved in Rolling Thunder.

 The Danang Airbase had several geographical and military advantages over the other two jet airfields in South Vietnam.
 Most importantly, Danang sat only fifty miles south of the Demilitarized Zone (DMZ) and the border between North and South Vietnam.
 Bien Hoa and Tan Son Nhut were over 370 miles further south.
 As a result, Danang-based aircraft had shorter mission turn-around times than planes flying out of Bien Hoa or Tan Son Nhut.
 That shorter turn-around time translated into less wear and tear on aircrews and machines, the burning of less jet fuel, and an increase in safety, since there was a direct correlation between increased airtime, pilot fatigue, and accident rates.
 The shorter turnaround time at Danang also allowed for higher daily and monthly sortie rates over the North.